nwchemgit/nwchem-dockerfiles/nwchem-dev.dftquick.rpi2/README.md

-Builds on non-ARM hardware a NWChem binary for Rapsberry Pi2 (should be compatible for Pi3, too, or any platform compatible with ARMv7l architecture) on a Debian and/or Ubuntu box.
+Builds on non-ARM hardware a NWChem binary for Rapsberry Pi2 (should be compatible for Pi3, too, or any paltform compatible with ARMv7l architecture) on a Debian and/or Ubuntu box.

 Steps required
-* Copy /usr/bin/qemu-arm-static to the current work directory
+* Install multiarch/qemu-static
 ```
-cp /usr/bin/qemu-arm-static .
+ docker run --rm --privileged multiarch/qemu-user-static --reset -p yes
 ```

 * build the Docker image
 ```
-docker build -t "image name" .
+docker buildx build --platform linux/arm/v7 -t "image name" .
 ```
 After successful build one you can run NWChem on a input file input.nw file placed in [host_system_dir]